TopGirlCoder/tests-external-interface/readme.md

 ```

 ## Gotchas
-* Requires a recent version of chrome to run tests.
+* Requires Chrome version 49 or newer to run tests.